The Project

 The heart of this project is a set of strong, free‑standing storage shelves lining the perimeter of the shelter's storeroom.
 The room measures roughly 10 ft 8 in by 7 ft 8 in, and the new shelving is designed to make full use of the walls so nothing has to sit on the floor.

-The shelves are framed from construction lumber and topped with ½‑inch plywood — a simple, rugged design built to hold heavy bags of food and cases of supplies for years without sagging.
+The shelves are framed from about fifty 2×4s and topped with five sheets of ½‑inch plywood — carriage‑bolted, screwed, and glued into a simple, rugged design built to hold heavy bags of food and cases of supplies for years without sagging.
 Everything is sized to move easily through the storeroom's doorway and to fit the space exactly.

 A project like this is about more than carpentry.
 As the Scout leading it, my job is to plan every detail ahead of time, gather the materials, recruit and organize a team of 5–10 helpers, and guide them safely through build day.
 Learning to lead a group toward a shared goal is the real heart of the Eagle Scout service project.